LuciaHeredia/aws-cli-ALB/README.md

 * Associate each **rule** with the respective **target group**.
 ### Last:  Easy destroy all:
 * Create a *temp.conf* file, here we store the variables(*ID*, *ARN*) created from our main file.
-* Create a *destroy.sh* file, here we delete all we have created in the AWS Cloud.
+* Create a *destroy-script.sh* file, here we delete all we have created in the AWS Cloud.